 Chris Morris’ supporters would possibly wonder why he hasn’t cracked the nod in advance of Pretorius, but the fact that Morris didn’t play in South Africa’s closing 21 ODIs for reasons of damage and shape tells us he wasn’t close to choice.
 In any event, Phehlukwayo is a higher wager than anyone inside the squad to keep his composure beneath the kind of strain that includes this territory.

-Few hit the ball more difficult than van der Dussen, and if the pitches are flat enough, he might be a chance of Kluseneresque proportions.
-Shamsi will war to get a game with the hold Tahir has on the spinner’s berth, and there’s little call for two given South Africa’s agreement within tempo.
+Few hit the ball more difficult than van der Dussen, and if the pitches are flat enough, he might have a chance of Kluseneresque proportions.
+Shamsi will war to get a game with the hold Tahir has on the spinner’s berth, and there’s little call for two, given South Africa’s agreement within tempo.
 Nortjé — simply four ODIs into his global career, however, really a fine quick — is the nearest the selectors came to choosing a bolter.

 The left area has come to Miller’s concept to serve as de Kock’s emergency wicketkeeping understudy.
 But how hard is it to put a stumper on standby in South Africa after which onto the plane if wishes are, considering there are in no way fewer than two and once in a while as many as four days among institution games?